trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 and require little user interaction
 (past customization and improvement) to manage.

-## Examples

-Keeping with the above example
-(choosing a relational store), here's how we might write a decision.

-> We chose to standardize on PostgreSQL
-> as a default relational database for the practice.
-> ...

-### Usable

-> ..Postgres internal types align well with common API level types
-> allowing us to easily build consumable APIs
-> using either OpenAPI or GraphQL.
-> Whether the end user is interfacing directly through the API
-> or through a frontend framework consuming that data,
-> we're better able to support their needs with a common vocabulary.

-### Learnable

-> ...
-Postgres has one of the largest documentation sources
-> and accessible community driven learning resources.
-> In addition,
-> it's widely used and supported,
-> meaning supporting software (such as ORMs)
-> are often beginner friendly.

-### Maintainable

-> ...
-Postgres has long standing support
-> and regular receives bugfixes,
-> language integration support,
-> and feature updates.
-> This makes it easier for us
-> to keep our code up to date
-> and adapt with more modern features
-> without using a new database in the future.

-### Shareable

-> ...
-Postgres is widely used
-> and open source,
-> making it easier to write third party extensions
-> when our work is applicable to the community at large.
-> It also means third parties will more easily understand
-> our open source code
-> allowing for better collaboration.

-### Automatable

 > ...
 Postgres is well supported by many popular ORMs
 > allowing us to reduce repetitive work of